Counseling and Psychological Services University of North Carolina at Pembroke

 The UNCP Counseling and Psychological Services serves a highly diverse campus population of more than 6500 students.
 Founded as an institution for the education of Native Americans, UNCP boasts a “minority majority” student body which is annually recognized as one of the most diverse in the country.
 This community profile enables interns to gain experience with clients from a wide range of racial, ethnic, and socio-economic backgrounds.
 Additionally, more than 35% of students are over the age of twenty-four.

 Internships are competitive.
 Applications are accepted and acted upon on a rolling basis beginning February 1st.
 Positions are usually full before April 1st; however, late applicants may contact the Associate Director for information about any available positions.
-Orientation will begin August 12, 2015.
-New interns may be accepted for the spring semester if an opening
+Orientation will begin mid August.
+New interns may be accepted for the spring semester if an opening becomes available.

 Master’s Degree Internships in Counseling and Social Work